 - Making or proposing to make an insurance contract.

-- Authorizing the issuance or delivery of certificates of insurance, endorsements, binders or insurance policies or insurance and insurance policies.
+- Authorizing the issuance or delivery of certificates of insurance, endorsements, binders or insurance policies.

-- Discussing or describing the coverages or terms of a proposed contract of insurance with a prospective policyholder including counseling as to which coverages to buy.
+- Discussing or describing the coverages or terms of a proposed contract of insurance with a prospective policyholder, including counseling about which coverages to buy.

 - Discussing the effect of age, health or other risk-related conditions of the prospective policyholder.

 - Collecting premiums in person at other than a recorded place of business.

 - Responding to a policyholder's request for advice or counsel regarding policy provisions or coverage.

 - Initiating an inquiry about the terms of existing coverage, except exclusively in the course of the clerical duties.